WVUHPC/Molecular-Dynamics/setup.md

 AMBER requires a separate liscence to download and use their software not on the cluster.

-Each lesson will also have assciated tutorial files, the details of which will be given in the particular lesson.
+Each lesson will also have assciated tutorial files that can be downloaded [here](https://github.com/krb0073/MD_workshop_2021).

 {% include links.md %}